RobertElias/Sprint-Challenge--User-Interface/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+   # Semantical HTML provides meaning to the web page rather just presentation.
+This helps organize the contents of the page.
+While providing the ability to manager css with classes or ids on the mark up.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+# The differences is that display: block; means tat each elements is displayed as a block elements.
+For instance paragraphs and headers.
+These elements have some white spaces above and below.

 3. What are the 4 areas of the box model?